franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 </div>

-To make garnishing widgets even easier, I wrote an extension traits for for the widget traits that adds a `garnish` method to any widget.
+To make garnishing widgets even easier, I wrote an extension traits, `GarnishableWidget` and `GarnishableStatefulWidget`, for for the widget traits that adds a `garnish` method to any widget.
 That method turns the widget in a `GarnishedWidget` and adds a garnish.